 - A test computer with a Gigabit (or faster) network port.

-- Connect the test machine to the Internet source, such as a modem, or a gateway, using a network cable.
+- Connect the test machine directly to the Internet source — such as a modem, a gateway, or a Fiber ONT — using a network cable.
 The objective here is to remove all middle devices, like a slow switch or router, that can be the bottleneck.

 - Check to make sure the computer is the only device using the broadband connection during the test.
 For example, if the Internet source is a gateway, make sure you disconnect all other devices from it (unplug all other network cables and turn off its Wi-Fi.)

 And that’s it!
 Now on the test computer, do a few speed tests as you did earlier, the number you get is your real Internet speed.

 By the way, you’ll likely still get a different result each time you do a test.
 That’s just how the Internet is.
 Feel free to use the highest number as your broadband score.
 Now, if it’s still significantly lower than what you pay for, it’s time to call the provider to complain.